-The saved spatial angle is saved in parameters Q961 to Q963.
-Based on the definition of the nominal positions, you can define the nominal spatial angle.
-The difference between the measured spatial angle and the nominal spatial angle is used to transfer the basic rotation in 3-D in the preset table.
+The nominal spatial angle results from the defined nominal positions.
+The control saves the calculated spatial angle in parameters Q961 to Q963.
+The control transfers the difference between the measured spatial angle and the nominal spatial angle to the basic rotation in 3-D of the preset table.